The Ultimate Rifle Accessories for an Amazing Hunting Day

-On the subject of quick accurate shots, you need to be able to repeat these, and to execute quality shots consecutively you will need a sand sock.
-Sand socks can either be used to cushion the bore of the gun or you could use it near the butt of the gun in a bi-pod formation.
+On the subject of quick accurate shots, you need to be able to repeat these and to execute quality shots consecutively you will need a sand sock.
+Sand socks can either be used to cushion the bore of the gun, or you could use them near the butt of the gun in a bi-pod formation.
 Moreover, you can dig the butt into the sand sock so the gun recoils to this crevice after a shot.
 In this way, your firing position stays consistent and your shot is always on the money.

 2. Rifle Sling